toweeelie/django-danceschool-competitions/README.md

             python3 -m venv ./venv
             source venv/bin/activate

-2. Dependencies installation may take some time, I tried to remove as much as possible, possibly I turned off some useful UI features:
+2. Dependencies installation may take some time, maybe something here is not necessary, but most of installation time is Django installation, so removing unnecessary apps will not reduce installation time dramatically:

             pip install -r requirements.txt